 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers.
 The new standard can be applied either retrospectively to each prior reporting period presented (i.e., full retrospective adoption) or with the cumulative effect of initially applying the update recognized at the date of the initial application (i.e., modified retrospective adoption) along with additional disclosures.
+Revenue from financial instruments which are valued under Subtopic 825 will not be subject to the application of ASU 2014-09.
+As a result, the Company believes that Royalty Rights - At Fair Value are financial instruments within the scope of Subtopic 825 and will be specifically exempted from applying the new revenue standard.

 This new standard will replace most of the existing revenue recognition guidance in GAAP when it becomes effective.
-The new standard, as amended, becomes effective for the Company in the first quarter of fiscal year 2018, but allows the Company to adopt the standard one year earlier if it so chooses.
+The new standard, as amended, becomes effective for the Company in the first quarter of fiscal year 2018.
 The Company currently anticipates adopting this standard using the full retrospective method to restate each prior period presented.
-The Company is evaluating the timing and the impact of adopting this standard to its Condensed Consolidated Financial Statements.